benoitc/gunicorn/doc/site/index.rst

 Green Unicorn
 =============

-Green Unicorn (gunicorn) is an HTTP/WSGI Server for UNIX designed to serve `fast clients`_ or `sleepy applications`_.
+Gunicorn 'Green Unicorn' is a WSGI_ HTTP Server for UNIX.
+It's a pre-fork worker model ported from Ruby's Unicorn_ project.
+The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.

-This is a port of Unicorn_ in Python.
-Meet us on the `#gunicorn IRC channel`_ on Freenode_.
+Feel free to join us in `#gunicorn`_ on freenode_.

 Gunicorn is released under the MIT License.
 See the LICENSE_ for more details.

 Features
 --------

-- Designed for Unix, WSGI_, fast clients and sleepy applications.
+- Designed for Unix.
 - Compatible with Python 2.x (>= 2.5)
 - Easy integration with Django_ and Paster_ compatible applications
   (`Pylons`_, `TurboGears 2`_, ...)